Last updated: May 3, 2023

 FAQs

-Unless your LLC elects to be treated as a corporation, you are not obligated to pay a corporate franchise tax.
-However, corporations and LLCs taxed as corporations are subject to a franchise tax.
+Yes, New Mexico LLC has a franchise tax if the business entity is taxed as a corporation.
 The amount of the franchise tax is based on net income and ranges from $50 to $500 per year.
 There is also a minimum annual franchise tax payment of $50.

 Does LLC in New Mexico Need Business Insurance?

-If you are unsure about what type of insurance policy would be best for your LLC, consult with an experienced insurance agent.
-They can help you find a plan that fits both your budget and your business needs.
+An LLC in New Mexico needs to obtain general liability business insurance to protect the company from litigation that may arise.
+If you are unsure about what type of insurance policy would be best for your LLC, consult with an insurance agent to find a policy that fits your budget and business needs.

 Does New Mexico Allow Foreign LLCs?